 If you are harmed in an accident in Tucker, Georgia, you may have a legal claim for money to address your medical bills, lost time from work, and other expenses.
 But, many people make the mistake of assuming that an accident is just that — an “accident” that they can’t do anything about.
 What they do not realize is that many incidents that cause your injuries are actually the fault of someone else.
 In those situations, it’s a good idea to speak with a Tucker personal injury attorney to evaluate your legal options.

 John Foy & Associates has been helping victims of personal injuries like car accidents, dog bites, slip and fall cases, and more for over 20 years.
-We have the experience you need to determine your best course of action after an accident.
+Our Tucker personal injury lawyers have the experience you need to determine your best course of action after an accident.
 We also never work for insurance companies.
 We take great pride in representing only victims of accidents in Tucker, and we can help you, too.
 Let us give you a free consultation.
 Call us at 404-400-4000 and get your free consultation today.